 An abnormal vaginal bleeding is when you have unexplained bleeding after sex or after menopause.
 It is also considered abnormal if you have heavy and painful bleeding during your menstrual cycles.

-It might be caused due to fibroids, polyps, or endometrial abnormalities.
+It might be caused due to fibroids, polyps, or endometrial abnormalities which has uncommon symptoms.
 Undergoing a hysteroscopy can help you look inside the uterus and identify the cause of the issue.

 Infertility